Health and safety strategies for older workers need to be different than they are for other workers because their injuries hit harder and last longer.

 He says it’s in employers’ interests to keep this older workforce safe – for their own sake, of course, and so they can keep enough workers in good health and ready to work (not injured at home, terrible in its own right, but also bad business for the company lacking in workers).

-Sleep, fitness, and lifestyle key
+Sleep, fitness, and lifestyle are key

 “You have to invest more in their overall fitness, more in their overall lifestyle choices and issues, like adequate sleep,” Jim said, describing benefits that go beyond the workplace.
 “People will enjoy a happier healthier life if they are more rested.”

 I wrote about one such lifestyle initiative to get logging truck drivers walking outside their cabs more often to avoid the negative health effects of a sedentary lifestyle.
 Logging truck drivers watch their steps describes an “an easy, fun, and inexpensive” challenge posed by the BC Forest Safety Council in which 42 participants were given free pedometers for tracking the number of steps they took each day.
-They logged it for a month, set goals, and competed for prizes – a great example of motivating people for change.
+They logged their steps for a month, set goals, and competed for prizes – a great example of motivating people for change.
 Know any other examples?